makebacappiello/product-feedback-app/README.md

 Users should be able to:

-- View all product feedback requests
+- View all product suggestions
-- Submit a new product feedback request by filling out a form
+- Submit a new product suggestions by filling out a form
-- Receive form validations when trying to submit a new feedback request
+- Receive form validations when trying to submit a new suggestion
 - Filter suggestions by category
-- When there no suggestions for the currently selected filter, show the "There is no feedback" screen
+- When there are no suggestions for the currently selected filter, show the "There is no feedback" screen
 - View the optimal layout for the app depending on their device's screen size

 Stretch goals (optional):
 - Sort suggestions by most/least upvotes and most/least comments
-- Add comments and replies to a product feedback request
+- Add comments and replies to a product suggestion
-- Upvote product feedback requests
+- Upvote product suggestions
+- Edit an existing suggestion
+- Delete an existing suggestions

 ## The Tech Stack